cleetus-j/LocalAI_java_client/README.md

 F11-  Save Conversation (again, to txt or zip)
 F12-  Refresh model list (if you install new ones, or restart the instance)

-What should work, but not (fix it, future me!):
-F1-  switch to local network mode
-F2-  switch to online model mode